-Our first PowerPoint animation tip is to remember the adage ‘less is more’.
+The first of our PowerPoint animation tips is to drill-in the adage: ‘less is more’.
 Using too much animation can distract from your overall message and make your presentation looks amateurish.
 However, when animation is used well, it can focus attention to key points, engage audiences, look slick and leave a lasting impression.
+So we recommend animation 100%!

 Before you begin